iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.4/report.md

 > I loved this app until it was updated; since then it has not worked at all.
 It automatically turned notifications off and wont allow them to be turned on again, and since I deleted it and tried to reinstall it, it has been stuck in a loop for the past 2 hours.<br> :date: __2020-12-25 03:13:49__

-> I check every so often & I last checked it this evening (12/13 ~8:20pm) & it says it last checked exposures at 6:33pm, so that's fine.
-But what I'm worried about is if other people are actually using the app.
-I try to stay home as much as possible, but I have gone out recently and I'm concerned that the app hasn't picked up on exposures.
-Not that I want to be exposed, but it sure would be nice to know if I had, esp given the rate that covid is rising in the state...Samsung galaxy S10 user.<br> :date: __2020-12-14 02:29:38__

-> If there were only a way to make cell carriers (companies) make this mandatory.
-I mean, right now it just feels like everyone who is trying to be compliant and healthy is just walking around bouncing off cell phone vibes off each other.
-The rest of these idiots aren't using this app anyway.
-Apparently, over the last two weeks I have been close to three separate people who claim to be positive.
-I wasn't near them unmasked or for a prolonged period, and 6 ft. apart.
-But how do we know?<br> :date: __2020-12-13 15:58:46__

 #### 2-star reviews